STANDARD TERMS AND CONDITIONS OF SALE

 13.1 The Buyer shall comply with all laws and regulations relating to the ownership and use of the Products including health and safety requirements.

 13.2 WEEE & Battery Regulations.
-Ideal Industries Ltd hereby discharges all producer obligations dealing with all waste, collecting, treatment and recycling arising from or
+IDEAL INDUSTRIES Networks Ltd hereby discharges all producer obligations dealing with all waste, collecting, treatment and recycling arising from or

 relating to the goods; in accordance with the WEEE Regulations WEEE regulations (2012) and the Waste Battery and Accumulator Regulations (2011).

 13.3 The Buyer shall obtain all necessary licenses or permits required to carry on its business and distribute Products.
 Buyer shall comply with all applicable laws, rules and regulations related to the sale of Products, whether such laws, rules or regulations are those in effect in the Territory or in the United States of America, including without limiting the generality of the foregoing, any import/export restrictions and regulations in force related to the sale of Products.

 14.1 The Seller shall, without limiting any other right or remedy available to it, be entitled to suspend any further deliveries under and/or terminate the Contract forthwith by notice in writing to the Buyer if the Buyer:

 14.1.1 commits an irremediable breach of the Contract, persistently repeats a remediable breach or commits any remediable breach and fails to remedy it within 30 days of receipt of notice of the breach requiring remedy of the same; or